 Gas lawnmower engine

 But how do we actually quantify that noise?
-There’s a unit of sound intensity measurement called the decibel, or dB.
+There’s a unit of sound intensity measurement called the decibel, or dB(A).
 Everyday sounds have their own ranges, and mower noise sits noticeably higher than many of them.

 Typical Noise Levels by Mower Type